eProsima/vulcanexus/docs/rst/tutorials/micro/build_system_components/build_system_components.rst

 NuttX RTOS
 ^^^^^^^^^^

 `NuttX <https://nuttx.apache.org/>`_ is one of the most complete and mature RTOS available.
 It is **supported by Apache Foundation** and provides a piece of software with emphasis on standard compliance and small footprint.
-It is a powerful and flexible RTOS that can be used for embedded applications and also is compliant with POSIX and ANSI standards.
+It is a powerful and flexible RTOS that can be used for embedded applications.
+Also, it is compliant with POSIX and ANSI standards.

 micro-ROS app for NuttX provides an example application environment where the micro-ROS stack is integrated in the NuttX 10 build system and can be ran as a NuttX application with an UART transport.